 Millennials feel slightly more prepared to operate within a highly digital business environment than do Baby Boomers and Gen Xers, but all generations could use more development in this area.
-Even for Millennials, it ranks fourth from the bottom.
+Even for Millennials, it did not rank high.
 Given that Millennials grew up with technology, we might think that these digital skills would be second nature.
 However, it seems that they need additional preparation and training to really excel at leading in the digital space.

-In addition, Millennials rated themselves as slightly more effective at digital literacy and leading with digitization skills than members of Gen X and Baby Boomers did (see graphic at right).
-Millennials are less confident in their effectiveness at leading virtual teams, perhaps because they lack overall experience in leading teams.
+While Millennials are on par with Gen X and slightly more effective than Baby Boomers at digital literacy, they appear to be less effective at leading with digitization.
+Millennials are also less confident in their effectiveness at leading virtual teams, perhaps because they lack overall experience in leading teams.